 However, Student Affairs is sending out a survey to graduating students to determine when and how to offer a replacement ceremony.

 We are continuing to process graduation applications, and all students who are eligible to receive a degree will receive their diplomas in the mail this fall, as they do every year.

 V. Chancellor Search / Dr. Rocha Departure

 Since the accreditation crisis, we have seen a number of chancellors at the college with different leadership styles.
-Yet one common theme, especially during the years that the Board was disempowered under the state-imposed STWEP, is that major changes have come from the top without the input of those working day in day out with students in our classes, programs and services, as well as from the deans and department chairs who are held to account.
-How will you ensure both transparency and shared decision making under our Interim Chancellors and in the hiring the future Chancellor?
+Yet one common theme, especially during the years that the Board was disempowered under the state-imposed STWEP, is that major changes have come from the top without the input of those working day in day out with students in our classes, programs, and services, as well as from the deans and department chairs who are held to account.
+How will you ensure both transparencies and shared decision making under our Interim Chancellors and in the hiring of the future Chancellor?

 How are we going to prevent corruption and incompetence from our next chancellor?

 The departure of Chancellor Rocha was quite abrupt for most employees of the district, especially considering the current health crisis in the city and the world at large.
 This also comes on the heels of a series of emails stating the district was facing a potential $13 million budget deficit.
-What is being done to stabilize the college with respect to leadership(not just keeping the boat afloat but moving it forward), fiscal responsibility, internal infrastructure (having a plan in place and the necessary items to implement it) and to provide transparency in the decision-making process (having classified and faculty leadership at the decision-making table with Management/Administration and sharing information about that process with the district employees from the beginning to the end)?
+What is being done to stabilize the college with respect to leadership(not just keeping the boat afloat but moving it forward), fiscal responsibility, internal infrastructure (having a plan in place and the necessary items to implement it), and to provide transparency in the decision-making process (having classified and faculty leadership at the decision-making table with Management/Administration and sharing information about that process with the district employees from the beginning to the end)?

 Answer To Questions 26-30